There’s never been a better time to become an independent Support Worker.

 Although most careers still inspire traditional methods for finding work—such as using seek or relying on word of mouth—Support Workers are fortunate to have many avenues available on their work hunt.

-Using an online platform like Kynd is an easy way to access an abundance of work opportunities with a few taps and swipes.
+Using an online platform like Kynd is an easy way to organise your services.

-Kynd gives you the tool kit to find and manage NDIS clients with ease.
-Learn more about becoming an independent Support Worker on Kynd here.
+Kynd gives you the tools to find clients and manage your NDIS services with ease.